 - e.
-For a JD student, the option to take a course on a "Credit/No Credit" basis is limited to one course per term, except in a student's final term.
-JD students may elect to take up to nine units on a "Credit/No Credit" basis to fulfill JD degree requirements.
-LLM students may elect to take up to six units on a "Credit/No Credit" basis for each LLM degree, with the approval of the program director.
-Excluded from these limitations are units earned in clinical and externship programs and any other courses only offered on a "Credit/No Credit" basis (see paragraph g below).
+For a JD student, the option to take a course on a "credit/no credit" basis is limited to one course per term, except in a student's final term.
+JD students may elect to take up to nine units on a "credit/no credit" basis to fulfill JD degree requirements.
+LLM students may elect to take up to six units on a "credit/no credit" basis for each LLM degree, with the approval of the program director.
+Excluded from these limitations are units earned in clinical and externship programs and any other courses only offered on a "credit/no credit" basis (see paragraph g below).
 Also excluded from these limitations are units transferred from another law school. - f.
-Because "Credit/No Credit" grades are not included in GPA calculations, taking courses on a "Credit/No Credit" basis may make JD students ineligible for the JD student Dean's List.
-In addition to the overall minimum, full-time JD students must complete a minimum of 8 letter-graded units, and part-time JD students must complete a minimum of 6 letter-graded units to be eligible for the Dean's List.
-There is no Dean's List for LLM students.

-g.
-The following courses are always graded on a "Credit/No Credit" basis.
-Letter grades are not an option, and the units do not count towards the maximum number of "Credit/No Credit" election units.
+Because "credit/no credit" grades are not included in GPA calculations, taking courses on a "credit/no credit" basis may make JD students ineligible for Dean's g.
+The following courses are always graded on a "credit/no credit" basis.
+Letter grades are not an option, and the units do not count towards the maximum number of "credit/no credit" election units.